-Among the transformers identified as those which could not tolerate any reverse flow due 7 to generation connections were those at several stations that were heavily subscribed 8 during the Renewable Standard Offer Program ("RESOP") and were also expected to be 9 similarly subscribed during the Feed In Tariff ("FIT") program.
-Many served feeders 10 with generation connection projects whose proponents already held RESOP contracts 11 with the Ontario Power Authority ("OPA") and/or Connection Cost Recovery 12 Agreements ("CCRAs", later Connection Cost Agreements or "CCA's") with Hydro 13 One.
-These generation projects had applied to Hydro One for connection at a time when 14 the transformer limitations attributable to dual secondary windings and their impacts on 15 the station capacity were unknown; the station capacity had been calculated according to 16 the "60% rule" governing reverse flow conditions, and therefore, was higher.
-17
+Among the transformers identified as those which could not tolerate any reverse flow due to generation connections were those at several stations that were heavily subscribed during the Renewable Standard Offer Program ("RESOP") and were also expected to be similarly subscribed during the Feed In Tariff ("FIT") program.
+Many served feeders with generation connection projects whose proponents already held RESOP contracts with the Ontario Power Authority ("OPA") and/or Connection Cost Recovery Agreements ("CCRAs", later Connection Cost Agreements or "CCA's") with Hydro One.
+These generation projects had applied to Hydro One for connection at a time when the transformer limitations attributable to dual secondary windings and their impacts on the station capacity were unknown; the station capacity had been calculated according to the "60% rule" governing reverse flow conditions, and therefore, was higher.

 Hydro One reduced capacity at some affected stations to prevent reverse flow for many transformers.
 For a small sub-set of affected stations in resource-rich areas (and for which many CCRAs had been executed), capacity was not reduced.
 Hydro One did not wish to impede generator connections or impose costs for potentially unnecessary mitigation measures in the absence of information from the transformer manufacturers which would have justified a more generic policy decision.
-Filed: June 30, 2010 Exhibit B Tab 1 Schedule 4 Page 4 of 6

-4.0 IMPACT ON LOAD CUSTOMERS AND HYDRO ONE'S DISTRIBUTION 2 SYSTEM
+Filed: June 30, 2010 Exhibit B Tab 1 Schedule 4

-The issues described above have a primary effect on Hydro One's equipment, but not a direct impact (similar to that experienced as a result of feeder voltage fluctuations) on Hydro One's distribution customers.
-In extreme cases, however, if the reverse flow is allowed to occur for an extended period of time, the transformer may fail, resulting in a risk of outage, with resulting impacts on both Hydro One's station and customer premises.
+4.0 IMPACT ON LOAD CUSTOMERS AND HYDRO ONE'S DISTRIBUTION SYSTEM direct impact (similar to that experienced as a result of feeder voltage fluctuations) on allowed to occur for an extended period of time, the transformer may fail, resulting in a risk of outage, with resulting impacts on both Hydro One's station and customer